fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 ```
 :::

-This book will treat Keras as a standalone library.
+This course will treat Keras as a standalone library.
 However, you might
 want to use a different backend for Keras one day, as it keeps the code
 cleaner if we have shorter `import` statements.